How to Start an Import-Export Business in Singapore

 Singapore legislation defines transiting as bringing goods into Singapore from a place outside the country for the sole purpose of moving it to another state either by the same or another transport.
 The term “transhipment” is also used for this concept.

-If your trading company will engage in transit of goods through its Singapore operations, it will be considered as a transhipment agent.
-Accordingly you will be required to account for the movement of your goods while they are being transited through Singapore.
+If your import-export business will engage in the transit of goods through its Singapore operations, it will be considered as a transhipment agent.
+Accordingly, you will be required to account for the movement of your goods while they are being transited through Singapore.

-Please follow the following steps to obtain the relevant permits and authorisation from the relevant Competent Authorities.
+Please follow the six steps below to obtain the relevant permits and authorization from the relevant competent authorities.

 Singapore’s trade and relevant customs legislation covers only issues of import, export, or transit procedures.
-These cases apply to situations where goods are brought into, out, or through the territory of Singapore.
-When your Singapore-incorporated company intends to trade abroad, to transit goods through the territories of third states, these cases will be regulated by the legislation of those countries.
+These cases apply to situations where goods are brought into, out of, or through the territory of Singapore.
+When your Singapore-incorporated import-export business intends to trade abroad or transit goods through the territories of third states, these cases will be regulated by the legislation of those countries.

-Note that in most cases when buying and selling goods abroad on a regular basis, the laws of a country where you operate will require you to register a business.
-Usually you are to choose between incorporating a subsidiary company, working through a representative office or other legal form provided by the relevant national laws.
+In most cases, when buying and selling goods abroad on a regular basis, the laws of a country where you operate will require you to register a business.
+You’ll usually have to choose between incorporating a subsidiary company, working through a representative office, or other legal form provided by the relevant national laws.

-When planning to operate your trade business activities abroad, you must make sure you are in line with the national customs, tax, and corporate legislation.
+When planning to operate your import-export business activities abroad, you must make sure you are in line with the national customs, tax, and corporate legislation.

 GST and Duty

-Singapore duty and the Goods and Services Tax (GST) must be paid for importing dutiable and non-dutiable goods into the state for domestic consumption.
-The GST is charged at the rate of 7 percent of the cost, insurance, and freight (CIF) value.
+Singapore duty and the goods and services tax (GST) must be paid for importing dutiable and non-dutiable goods into the state for domestic consumption.
+The GST is charged at the rate of 7%of the cost, insurance, and freight (CIF) value.
 GST is administered by the Inland Revenue Authority of Singapore (IRAS) and collected by Singapore Customs.

-The import duty must be paid on imports of specific types of goods such as liquors, tobacco products, motor vehicles, and petroleum products, the rate being different for each type.
+The import duty must be paid on imports of specific types of goods such as liquors, tobacco products, motor vehicles, and petroleum products.
+The rate is different for each type of goods.

 Neither GST nor duty is levied when exporting from or transiting goods through Singapore.

-Note, that the most convenient way is to pay duties and GST is through the GIRO system, mentioned above.
-It authorises Singapore Customs to make direct deductions from your bank account.
+The most convenient way is to pay duties and GST is through the GIRO system, mentioned above.
+It authorizes Singapore Customs to make direct deductions from your bank account.

 Corporate loans are offered by most banks in Singapore.
 The most common types of business loans are:

-- Unsecured Business Term Loan.
-Lump sum is usually between $50K to $300K.
-Repayable via equal monthly installments typically between 3 to 5 years.
+- Unsecured Business Term Loan: The lump sum is usually between $50,000 and $300,000, repayable via equal monthly installments from three to five years.

 - SME Micro Loan is a government assisted financing scheme for local SMEs.
-Maximum funding of $100K is available for companies with annual revenue less than $1M or less than 10 employees.
+The maximum funding of $100,000 is available for companies with annual revenues less than $1M or with less than 10 employees.

-- SME Working Capital Loan is a government assisted financing scheme from Spring Singapore launched in June 2016.
-Up to $300K financing for Singapore SMEs is available.
+- SME Working Capital Loan is a government assisted financing scheme from Spring Singapore that launched June 2016.
+Up to $300,000 financing for Singapore SMEs is available.

 Trade Credit Insurance Scheme (TCIS)

-Incorporating your venture in Singapore is a very sensible strategy for a trading company.
+Incorporating your venture in Singapore is a sensible strategy for an import-export business.
 The procedure is transparent, cheap, and clear.
-When your Singapore-incorporated сompany decides to start importing to or exporting from Singapore any goods for commercial purposes, you are required to apply for permits or licenses from the appropriate Competent Authorities and follow the other procedures described.
-Obtaining such documents is simple and fast.
-Besides, your company may enjoy the number of governmental programs supporting trade business.
-Please contact your CorporateServices.com account executive if you are going to incorporate your Singapore trading venture, need help with obtaining any import or export permits or any other assistance.
+If your Singapore-incorporated сompany decides to start importing to or exporting from Singapore for commercial purposes, you’re required to apply for permits or licenses from the appropriate competent authorities and follow the procedures described above.